Treatments and drugsBy Mayo Clinic Staff

-Symptoms of a rectovaginal fistula can be very distressing, but treatment generally offers good results.
+Symptoms of a rectovaginal fistula can be distressing, but treatment is often effective.
 Treatment for the fistula depends on its cause, size, location and effect on surrounding tissues.

 - Antibiotics.
-If the area around your fistula is infected, you'll be given a course of antibiotics before surgery.
+If the area around your fistula is infected, you may be given a course of antibiotics before surgery.
 Antibiotics may also be recommended for women with Crohn's disease who develop a fistula.

-Sometimes fistulas heal on their own, but most people need surgery to close or repair the abnormal connection.
-Before an operation can be done, the skin and other tissue around the fistula must be healthy, with no signs of infection or inflammation.
-Your doctor may advise a waiting period of three to six months before surgery to ensure the surrounding tissue is healthy and see if the fistula closes on its own.
+Before an operation can be done, the skin and other tissue around the fistula must be healthy, without infection or inflammation.
+Your doctor may recommend waiting three to six months before having surgery to ensure the surrounding tissue is healthy and see if the fistula closes on its own.

-Surgery to close a fistula may be done by a gynecologic or colorectal surgeon.
+Surgery to close a fistula may be done by a gynecologic surgeon, a colorectal surgeon or both working as a team.
 The goal is to remove the fistula tract and close the opening by sewing together healthy tissue.
 Surgical options include: